All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Metabolic and hormonal shifts.
 Rapid fat loss changes hormone levels, including estrogen (stored partly in fat tissue), thyroid hormones, and cortisol.
 These hormonal shifts can influence hair growth cycles independently of nutrition.

 Stress response.
-The body interprets rapid weight loss as a form of physical stress.
-Elevated cortisol levels associated with caloric restriction can push additional follicles into the resting phase.
+The body interprets rapid weight loss as a form of physical stress. improved cortisol levels associated with caloric restriction can push additional follicles into the resting phase.

 How Long Tirzepatide Hair Loss Typically Lasts

 The shedding itself typically lasts 3 to 6 months.
 During peak shedding, you may lose noticeably more hair in the shower, on your pillow, or in your brush.
-While distressing, this shedding does not indicate permanent hair loss.
+While distressing, this shedding doesn't indicate permanent hair loss.

 Once your weight loss rate slows and your body adjusts to its new baseline, hair follicles cycle back into the growth phase.
 Most patients see visible regrowth within 6 to 12 months after shedding peaks.